Fareham Shopping Centre

-Fareham Shopping Centre is at the heart of the centre of the medium-sized Hampshire town of Fareham.
+Fareham Shopping Centre is located at the heart of the centre of the Hampshire town of Fareham.
 Built in two phases between 1975 and 1981, the centre contains many well known retailers and is quite large for a town of its size.
 The shopping centre is part of a wider scheme of buildings in the town centre that were constructed around the same time.